-- 1 Recognise and solve simple computational problems using appropriate mathematical techniques. - 2 Apply basic statistical techniques and derive measures of probability for a given set of data. - 3 Describe the steps involved in modelling systems and processes. - 4 Apply analytical and modelling skills to a range of problems relevant to computing. - Demonstrate skills in problem solving and effective communication in a variety of settings, relevant to future study, research and in the workplace.
+- 1 Implement appropriate mathematical techniques to solve simple computational problems. - 2 Apply basic statistical techniques and derive measures of probability for a given set of data. - 3 Describe the steps involved in modelling systems and processes. - 4 Apply analytical and modelling skills to a range of problems relevant to computing. - 5 Demonstrate skills in problem solving and effective communication in a variety of settings, relevant to future study, research and in the workplace.